abhiTronix/vidgear/docs/gears/streamgear/ssm/usage.md

 You can easily activate ==Low-latency Livestreaming in Single-Source Mode==, where chunks will contain information for few new frames only and forgets all previous ones), using exclusive [`-livestream`](../../params/#a-exclusive-parameters) attribute of `stream_params` dictionary parameter as follows:

-!!! tip "Use `-window_size` & `-extra_window_size` FFmpeg parameters for controlling number of frames to be kept in Chunks.
-Less these value, less will be latency."

-!!! alert "After every few chunks _(equal to the sum of `-window_size` & `-extra_window_size` values)_, all chunks will be overwritten in Live-Streaming.
-Thereby, since newer chunks in manifest/playlist will contain NO information of any older ones, and therefore resultant DASH/HLS stream will play only the most recent frames."

 !!! note "If input video-source _(i.e. `-video_source`)_ contains any audio stream/channel, then it automatically gets mapped to all generated streams without any extra efforts."

 === "DASH"

+    !!! tip "Chunk size in DASH"
+        Use `-window_size` & `-extra_window_size` FFmpeg parameters for controlling number of frames to be kept in Chunks in DASH stream.
+Less these value, less will be latency.

+    !!! alert "After every few chunks _(equal to the sum of `-window_size` & `-extra_window_size` values)_, all chunks will be overwritten in Live-Streaming.
+Thereby, since newer chunks in manifest will contain NO information of any older ones, and therefore resultant DASH stream will play only the most recent frames."

     ```python hl_lines="5"
     # import required libraries